JimTMooney/Papers/README.md

 A repository to keep track of papers/articles I have read with their corresponding summaries.
 This is useful as a sanity check for remembering what each paper does for future citations.
 The papers are organized both by general category as well as specific projects I have worked on.

 ## General Categories
 This section contains generic categories of papers.
-For initializing my in depth understanding of this field, I lifted several hundred of the first papers-as well as the initial organization of this repo-from https://github.com/maziarraissi/Applied-Deep-Learning (what a fantastic resource by the way for anyone interested in the field of deep learning).
+For initializing my in depth understanding of this field, I lifted several hundred of the first papers-as well as the initial organization of this repo-from https://github.com/maziarraissi/Applied-Deep-Learning (which is a fantastic resource for anyone interested in the field of deep learning).

 ### Optimization
 * An overview of gradient descent algorithms [[link]](https://ruder.io/optimizing-gradient-descent/)